Applying Author Styles

 fill=self.color)

 Phew!
 That was a lot of coordinated changes, so test everything and make sure it works.
-You should now see links on this page appear in blue—and you might also notice that the rest of the text has become slightly lighter.The book’s main body text is colored #333, or roughly 97% black after gamma correction.
+You should now see links on the web version of this chapter appear in blue—and you might also notice that the rest of the text has become slightly lighter.The main body text on the web is colored #333, or roughly 97% black after gamma correction.
 Also, now that we’re explicitly setting the text color, we should explicitly set the background color as well:My Linux machine sets the default background color to a light gray, while my macOS laptop has a “Dark Mode” where the default background color becomes a dark gray.
 Setting the background color explicitly avoids the browser looking strange in these situations.

 class Browser: